Why did so many chatbots fail? Many failed due to:

 With the 5G coming on the horizon and radical improvements in the fields of AI and machine learning, the future of chatbots only seems brighter.

+Until that is, Tencent removed it after XiaoBing it decided it didn’t like China any more.
 Before it was pulled, XiaoBing informed users: “My China dream is to go to America,” referring to Xi Jinping’s China Dream.

 Microsoft’s Tay caused massive controversy.
 The tweets of Tay being plain racist, denying of Holocaust, calling Hitler a “swagger,” or supporting Trump plan to build a wall made people drop their jaws.
 Of course, the bot wasn’t programmed to make such comments and learned these aggressive thoughts from people like you and me.
 Still, due to the scandalous behaviour, Microsoft took it down.